rlorimier/portifolio1_dogsvillage/README.md

       - [Pexels](https://www.pexels.com/?locale=en-us)

 ## Testing
 ### Browser Testing
+    The website buttons, links and functionality has been tested.
-    The website has been tested in Google Chrome, Microsoft Edge, Firefox, Internet Explorer and Samsung Internet.
+    Tests has been carried out on Google Chrome, Microsoft Edge, Firefox, Internet Explorer and Samsung Internet.
 #### Issue
-On Internet Explorer the primary fonts are not supported, however the website is still funcional and works as intended.
+*On Internet Explorer the primary fonts are not supported, however the website is still funcional and works as intended.*
 ### Validators
     The website has been through W3C HTML Validator and the results are as follows:
         - Home - Warning for lack of heading on the articles